The Gospel in Ephesians: Key Bible Verses & Commentary

 • Ephesians 5:2: “And walk in love, as Christ also hath loved us, and hath given himself for us an offering and a sacrifice to God for a sweetsmelling savour.”

-The theme of unity in Christ is another key aspect of Ephesians.
-Paul writes about the mystery of God’s will, which is “that in the dispensation of the fulness of times he might gather together in one all things in Christ” (Ephesians 1:10).
-This unity extends to the Church, composed of both Jews and Gentiles, reconciled through the cross (Ephesians 2:14-16).
-The Gospel, therefore, not only reconciles individuals to God but also unites them into one body, the Church.
+The theme of unity in Christ is evident in Ephesians.
+Paul writes about the mystery of God’s will in Ephesians 1:10: “That in the dispensation of the fulness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him:”

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.